 Installing the daughterboard

 Take the USB-C daughterboard and insert one end of the JST cable into the JST connector on the daughterboard.
-Place the daughterboard into the bottom case with the USB-C connector facing upwards, then fasten it to the case using the included black M2x3mm screws.
+Place the daughterboard into the bottom case with the USB-C connector facing upwards, then fasten it to the case using the included silver M2x3mm screws.
 The other end of the JST cable should be inserted into the JST connector on the bottom of the Scarlet PCB.

 In the event that the daughterboard needs to be replaced, such as a loose USB-C connector, any C3-revision Unified USB-C daughterboard will work.
 The earlier C2 revision may be compatible with Scarlet, however, it lacks features such as ESD, over-current, and over-voltage protection.

-Note: remember to be careful when disassembling the keyboard as you can accidentally pull the JST connector off the daughterboard or main PCB if you pull too quickly and with too much force.
+Warning: remember to be careful when disassembling the keyboard as you can accidentally pull the JST connector off the daughterboard or main PCB if you pull too quickly and with too much force.

 Mounting: top mount

 After installing your stabilizers and switches into the PCB, the PCB assembly will need to be mounted to the case.
-For a firmer typing experience and higher pitched sound signature, the plate can be screwed to the top case using the included silver colored M2x4mm screws.
+For a firmer typing experience and higher pitched sound signature, the plate can be screwed to the top case using the included black colored M2x4mm screws.